 You don’t only have to house dwarf cichlids with other dwarf species.
 There’s also a range of other fish that are just as compatible.
 This includes:

-Except for catfish, these fish are all similar sizes to dwarf cichlids and have mild-mannered personalities that allow them to live in harmony.
+Except for catfish, these fish are a similar size to dwarf cichlids and have mild-mannered personalities that allow them to live in harmony.

-While it can feel a little complicated to work out which dwarf cichlids are compatible, most South American species will do well living together.
-Choose fish that are a similar size and monitor them to see how they interact.
-As long as they don’t fight, they’ll be fine to live together.
+While it may seem challenging to determine which dwarf cichlids are compatible, most South American species can live together.
+Choose fish of a similar size and monitor them to see how they interact.